Unleash the Power of Linear Models with Minitab

 If you read my blogs regularly, you’ll know that I’ve extensively used and written about linear models.
-Minitab 17 has a ton of new features that expand and enhance many types of linear models.
+We added a ton of features to Minitab that expand and enhance many types of linear models.
 I’m thrilled!

-In this post, I want to share with my fellow analysts the new linear model features and the benefits that they provide.
+In this post, I want to share with my fellow analysts these linear model features and the benefits that they provide.

 Poisson Regression: If you have a response variable that is a count, you need Poisson Regression!
 For example, use Poisson Regression to model the count of failures or defects.